Cædmon's Hymn: Scribal transmission

 In the Latin copies, Cædmon's Hymn appears as a gloss to Bede's Latin translation of the Old English poem.
 Despite its close connection with Bede's work, the Old English Hymn does not appear to have been transmitted with the Latin Historia ecclesiastica regularly until relatively late in its textual history: where the Old English text appears in a Latin manuscript, it was often added by a scribe other than the one responsible for the main text.
-In three manuscript (Oxford, Bodleian Library, Laud Misc.
+In three manuscripts (Oxford, Bodleian Library, Laud Misc.
 243; Oxford, Bodleian Library, Hatton 43; and Winchester, Cathedral I) the poem was copied by scribes working a quarter-century or more after the main text was first set down.

-Even when the poem is in the same hand as the manuscript's main text, there is little evidence to suggest that it was copied from the same exemplar as the Latin Historia: nearly identical versions of the Old English poem are found in manuscripts belonging to different recensions of the Latin text; closely related copies of the Latin Historia sometimes contain very different versions of the Old English poem.
+Even when the poem is in the same hand as the manuscript's main text, there is little evidence to suggest that it was copied from the same exemplar as the Latin Historia: nearly identical versions of the Old English poem are found in manuscripts belonging to different recensions of the Latin text.
+Closely related copies of the Latin Historia sometimes contain very different versions of the Old English poem.